Mubarak-M/pdftableExtractor/README.md

 ## Usage

-`pdftableExtractor` provides functions to extract tables from single and double column PDF files.
+`pdftableExtractor` provides functions to extract tables from single and double column PDF file.
 It has additional functionality which allows users to extract tables from specific page(s) in pdf files.
 The `exctractor_tables` function is used for extracting all tables in pdf file while the `pages_tables` helper function enable users to extract